The best places to eat seafood in Brisbane

 You can choose to eat rarefied Italian with breathtaking views of the river and the Story Bridge, or head for the suburbs and go large on crisp-battered fish and hand-cut chips.
 Either way, you won’t go hungry.

-Here’s 10 of the best places for seafood in Brisbane, plus the top takeaways and fresh seafood markets.
+Here are 10 of the best places for seafood in Brisbane, plus the top takeaways and fresh seafood markets.

 Arc Dining and Wine Bar